MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/France/fiscal-periods-and-fiscal-years.md

     ---
 # Fiscal Periods and Fiscal Years
 A fiscal year is typically divided into 12 monthly fiscal periods.
-In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you can have two fiscal years open at the same time.
+In ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->, you can have two fiscal years open at the same time.
 You cannot create a third fiscal year if there are two fiscal years open.

  To close a fiscal year, you must close the accounting periods within that year.

  You can only reopen a closed accounting period if the period falls within an open fiscal year.
-For more information, see [How to: Close Years](../../LocalFunctionalityForMicrosoftDynamicsNav2016/France/how-to-close-years.md).
+For more information, see [How to: Close Years](../FullExperience/how-to-close-years.md).
 You cannot reopen a closed fiscal year.

 ## Closing Fiscal Periods and Fiscal Years
  After a fiscal year is complete, you must close the accounting periods within that fiscal year.
 This is to ensure that general ledger entries are not posted for that period.
-For more information, see [How to: Fiscally Close Accounting Periods](../../LocalFunctionalityForMicrosoftDynamicsNav2016/France/how-to-fiscally-close-accounting-periods.md) and [How to: Fiscally Close Years](../../LocalFunctionalityForMicrosoftDynamicsNav2016/France/how-to-fiscally-close-years.md).
+For more information, see [How to: Fiscally Close Accounting Periods](../FullExperience/how-to-fiscally-close-years.md).

  A fiscal year can be closed if all of the following criteria are met:

 -   The posting dates in the **User Setup** window and the **General Ledger Setup** window do not fall within the year that you are closing.
 For more information, see User Setup and General Ledger Setup.

 -   The fiscal year has been closed using the **Close Year** function in the **Accounting Periods** window.
-For more information, see [How to: Close Accounting Periods](../../Finance/how-to-close-accounting-periods.md).
+For more information, see [How to: Close Accounting Periods](../FullExperience/how-to-close-accounting-periods.md).

 -   All of the unposted journal lines and simulation entries for the year have been posted or deleted.